UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 - Personal and shared drives per user/group

-What UniFi Drive does not support (on any model):
+What UniFi Drive does not support (on the UNAS 4, Pro 4, or Pro 8):

 - Docker containers or virtual machines